SoftUni-Internal/interactive-content/EN/06-Joins-Subqueries-And-Indices/01-Joins.md

 # Cross join

-In MySQL, the CROSS JOIN produced a result set which is the product of rows of two associated tables when no **WHERE** clause is used with CROSS JOIN.
+In MySQL, the CROSS JOIN produced a result set which is the product of rows of two associated tables when no **WHERE** clause is used with a CROSS JOIN.

 - Produces a set of associated rows of two tables.
   - Multiplication of each row in the first table with each in second.
-  - The result is a **Cartesian** product, when there's **no condition** in the **WHERE** clause.
+  - The result is a **Cartesian** product when there's **no condition** in the **WHERE** clause.

 ```Java
 SELECT * FROM courses AS c
 CROSS JOIN students AS s;  // No Join Condition
 ```

-Cross JOIN is a simplest form of JOIN which matches each row from one database table to all rows of another.
+Cross JOIN is the simplest form of JOIN, which matches each row from one database table to all rows of another.

 In MySQL, the CROSS JOIN behaves like JOIN and INNER JOIN without using any condition.